Afshin Molavi: Life and career

 Molavi holds a Master's Degree in Middle Eastern History and International Economics from the Johns Hopkins University Paul H. Nitze School of Advanced International Studies, where he also studied Arabic.
 A former correspondent based in Dubai for Reuters news agency, in Tehran for The Washington Post, and in Riyadh as a business and economics writer for Arab News, Molavi has written on the Middle East, US regional policy, geo-economic trends, and globalization for various international publications.

 His articles and op-eds pieces have appeared in publications such as The New York Times, Foreign Affairs, National Geographic, BusinessWeek, The New Republic, Foreign Policy, Institutional Investor, the Journal of Commerce, and The Wilson Quarterly.
 He wrote the 2007 National Geographic cover story on Dubai, titled "Sudden City."
 Molavi contributes to the Abu Dhabi-based newspaper The National.

 Previously, Molavi worked at the International Finance Corporation (IFC), the private-sector development arm of the World Bank, where he managed civil society and media outreach for the Middle East/North Africa and Southern Europe/Central Asia regions.

-As a fellow at the New America Foundation, Molavi's work has focused on the geopolitics and geo-economics of the Middle East and Asia, particularly the relationship between economic development and democratization.
-His research interests include the economic implications of the Arab Spring and the "New Silk Road," encompassing expanding trade and connections between the Middle East and Asia.
-Additionally, Molavi’s work has included research on economic development, globalization, and immigration policy.
+As a fellow at the New America Foundation, Molavi studies the geopolitics and geo-economics of the Middle East and Asia, particularly the relationship between economic development and democratization.
+His current research interests include the economic implications of the Arab Spring and the "New Silk Road" and the growth of trade between the Middle East and Asia.
+Molavi’s work has also included research on economic development, globalization, and immigration policy.

 He has discussed "The New Silk Road" at venues including a conference at the Woodrow Wilson International Center for Scholars on China and the Persian Gulf region, a World Bank Seminar titled The East-East Corridor, in an article in The Washington Post titled "The New Silk Road", and in The National, where he wrote about "the meeting of West Asia and East Asia."

 Molavi's analyses of the 2009 Iranian presidential election have been cited in the media.
 He has expressed support for the Iranian Constitution of 1906 and advocated for civil society support for Iranians seeking freedom.

 Molavi supports Iranian American civic outreach programs, including the Public Affairs Alliance of Iranian Americans (PAAIA).
 He was a keynote speaker at a PAAIA event in 2012.